Skip to content

 3. Run all tests:

-4. To run arbitrary scripts within the virtual env, start the command with pipenv run.
+4. To run arbitrary scripts within the virtual env, start the command with poetry run.
 For example:

-3. pipenv run python -m spacy download en_core_web_lg
+3. poetry run python -m spacy download en_core_web_lg

 Command 3 downloads the default spacy model needed for Presidio Analyzer.`

-Alternatively, activate the virtual environment and use the commands by starting a pipenv shell
+Alternatively, activate the virtual environment and use the commands using this method.

 Development guidelines